 - Stay away from windows and doors, and stay off porches and balconies.
 Do not lean against exterior concrete walls.

-After a lighting storm passes, you should wait 30 minutes before going back outside.
+After a lightning storm passes, you should wait 30 minutes before going back outside.

 Tornadoes in Vermont are rare, but there are occasional tornado warnings issued by the National Weather Service, and the College takes them seriously.
 In the event of a tornado warning, and with the onset of extremely high winds, be prepared to do the following: